SuperOfficeDocs/superoffice-docs/user-guide/en/admin/quote-sync/quote-delete-deactivate-pricelist-or-product.md

 In the **SuperOffice products** tab in the **Quote/Sync** screen, you can delete or deactivate both price lists and products in the price lists.
 These price lists and products will then no longer be available when users are creating quotes.

+> [!NOTE]
-**Note**: We recommend that you **deactivate** price lists and products rather than deleting them permanently.
+> We recommend that you **deactivate** price lists and products rather than deleting them permanently.
 If you delete them, problems may arise when updating prices and sending quotes.

 ## Deactivate price lists